 Miners can choose between mining individually or joining a mining pool.
 If they join a mining pool, they need to pay fees.
 And if a block is added to the blockchain, individual miners only receive a small portion of the reward.
 But the odds of receiving a reward are higher.

-If a miner chooses to mine individually, it could take a long time for them to verify blocks.
+If a miner chooses to mine individually, verifying blocks could take a long time.
 There is a small chance that an individual’s node would receive a reward because of the sheer number of miners already participating in the blockchain.
-The main advantage of mining individually is that the miner would receive the entire reward, and they would pay no fees.
+The main advantage of mining individually is that the miner would receive the entire reward and pay no fees.

 To begin, users need to have a computer that runs a Windows, Linux, or OS X operating system.
 Next, they need an internet connection.